 There are four characteristics that we look for in our potential employees:

 Campbell Scientific, Inc., is an equal opportunity employer, and it is our goal is to make every employee feel valued, respected, and heard.
 Our diverse, mission-driven employees are unique, but we share a common passion for providing solutions and services that are designed to meet the measurement and monitoring needs of our customers.
 We strive to create a workforce that more closely matches the diversity of the customers we serve.
+While we represent a diverse workforce across the globe, we also strive to be inclusive in our thoughts and actions as we interact with others.

 When we talk about our commitment to environmental sustainability, we are referring to our mindfulness of the effect that we have on our environment and natural resources.
 As a company and as individuals, we make a conscious effort to produce the smallest environmental impact possible so that we may preserve our quality of life for present and future generations.